core-wg/oscore/draft-ietf-core-object-security.md

 *  If the Partial IV was not present in the response, then go to 9.

-*  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number, and follow the processing described in {{replay-protection}}.
+*  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number, and follow the processing described in {{replay-notifications}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

+Replace step 9 of {{ver-res}} with:

+B. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+An error condition occurring while processing a response in an observation does not cancel the observation.
+A client MUST NOT react to failure by re-registering the observation immediately.

+Note that the attribute-value attribute-value pair (Token, {Security Context, PIV}) MUST be deleted whenever the Observation is cancelled or "forgotten".

 # Web Linking